 Are there laws that can protect me from discrimination in my place of employment?

 Yes, there are many laws that do just that.
-Statistics from the Equal Employment Opportunity Commission (EEOC) show tht discrimination charges--the formal complaints citizens make to the government--rose 9% nationwide in 2007 over 2006.
-The biggest jumps were in retaliation charges which were up 18% and in age discrimination charges which were up 15%.
+Statistics from the Equal Employment Opportunity Commission (EEOC) show that discrimination charges--the formal complaints citizens make to the government--rose almost 10% nationwide in 2016 from 2015.
+The biggest jumps were in retaliation charges and in disability charges.
 This is not uncommon in times when the economy is depressed, jobs are harder to find, and employers make more demands on their employees because they know they can.
-Discrimination based on such factors as disability, age, gender, religion, race/color, andï¿½national origin is strictly prohibited by both state and federal statutes.
+Discrimination based on such factors as disability, age, gender, religion, race/color, retaliation, and national origin is strictly prohibited by both state and federal statutes.

 The following is a partial list of federal laws that directly address the issue of discrimination.